morbidick/jsonapi-helpers/README.md

 ### \<jsonapi-error-toast\>

-Display a toast with the error details if any `<jsonapi-resource>` on the site encounters an error.
+"Singleton Element" to display a toast with the error details if any `<jsonapi-resource>` on the site encounters an error.

 ```html
 <jsonapi-error-toast></jsonapi-error-toast>